-The mission of the State Election Commission is to ensure every eligible citizen has the opportunity to register to vote, participate in fair and impartial elections, and have the assurance that their votes will count.
+The mission of the State Election Commission is to ensure every eligible citizen has the opportunity to register to vote and participate in fair and impartial elections with the assurance that every vote will count.

 |Street Address||Mailing Address||Telephone|

 Columbia, SC 29201

 |Main: (803) 734-9060

 Office Hours: Monday-Friday, 8:30 a.m. - 5:00 p.m., excluding state holidays.

 Reminder: Most election questions can be more directly answered by contacting your county voter registration and elections office.

 |Executive Director, Marci Andino|